divory100/mirror-mirror/README.md

 # Mirror Mirror
 *A program to run a voice assistant with a graphical status display*

+## NOTE: currently undergoing major rework, will be rebranded after that

 I created this to be run on a raspberry pi magic mirror and be like mirror mirror on the wall from shrek/snow white, hence the name.

 ## Details